rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

 ## Prerequisites

-- The PSAT extension only works with **Chrome version 113 or newer**.
-You can see what version of Chrome you're using by going to this address in your browser: `chrome://settings/help`.
-For the best experience, make sure you keep Chrome updated to the latest version.
+- The PSAT extension works with modern Chrome versions (Chrome 113+).
+You can check your Chrome version at `chrome://settings/help`.
+For the best experience, keep Chrome updated to the latest stable version.

 - To improve your PSAT debugging experience, please disable Chrome's preloading feature.
 Navigate to `chrome://settings/performance#speed` and uncheck "Preload Pages".

 ## Spinning Chrome Instances from Command Line

-PSAT's repository includes a set of custom commands streamlining the setup process, by creating ephemeral instances of `Chrome for testing` with specific configurations.
+PSAT's repository includes a set of custom commands streamlining the setup process, by creating ephemeral instances of `Google Chrome for Testing` with specific configurations (supports switching channels such as Stable, Dev, Canary).
 To install these commands, run the following in your terminal:

 ### Installation